 The Tourism Wayfinding and Signage Strategy Project aims to improve how visitors are guided through Eurobodalla to find the diverse experiences, attractions and services that we offer.

-- Council is seeking expressions of interest (EOI) from Aboriginal artists and designers to design a laser cut pattern that represents Umbarra (the black duck totem that represents all Dhurga speaking people) that will appear on all Shire entry signs and town entry signs.
-EOI applications close 11 November 2019.
+- Council is sought expressions of interest (EOI) from Aboriginal artists and designers to design a laser cut pattern that represents Umbarra (the black duck totem that represents all Dhurga speaking people) that will appear on all Shire entry signs and town entry signs.

 - Draft sign concepts were discussed with targeted stakeholders at two council facilitated workshops: